 Agreements for partnerships and cross-border activities must follow university policy.
-To get approval for the international activities pursued under a formal agreement, IU faculty and staff must submit an application to the Office of International Partnerships, which facilitates the review and approval process with other administrative offices.
+To get approval for the international activities pursued under a formal agreement, IU faculty and staff must submit an online application, which facilitates the review and approval process with other administrative offices.

 Policy & Guidelines